MOCK: an Algorithm for Learning Nonparametric Differential Equations via Multivariate Occupation Kernel Functions: Methods

-Thanks to the fundamental theorem of calculus, the first term is minimized when $f=f_0$.
+The first term is minimized when $f=f_0$.
+This is a consequence of the fundamental theorem of calculus.
 However, aside from degenerate cases, this minimizer is not unique.
-Thus, the second term is a regularization term, minimized when $f=0$.
-The problem of minimizing \eqref{eq:loss} over $H$ is well-posed.
-It has a unique solution that can be expressed using the occupation kernel functions as follows: \begin{theorem} The unique minimizer of $J$ over the RKHS $\HH$ with kernel K is
+Thus, the second term is a regularization term.
+The problem of minimizing \eqref{eq:loss} over $\HH$ is well-posed.
+It has a unique solution that can be expressed using the occupation kernel functions as follows: \begin{theorem} The unique minimizer of $J$ over the vvRKHS $\HH$ with kernel K is